KajornBoat/BorrowingSystem/README.md

-# LockLock
+# BorrowingSystem
-LockLock is a software studio project using MVC .NET core
+BorrowingSystem is a software studio project using MVC .NET core